wrench-project/pmbs2025_calibration_casestudy1_reproducibility/README.md

 The software is comprised of two parts:

-  - The simulator in the `simulator/` directory; and
+  - **The simulator**: A workflow execution simulator implemented with WRENCH, located in the `simulator/` directory.
-  - The simulator calibration scripts in the `calibration/` directory.
+  - **Calibration scripts**: The simulator calibration scripts in the `calibration/` directory.

 The root directory contains a `Dockerfile` for building a Docker image with all the necessary software installed.
 In particular, the Docker image will include: [SimGrid 4.0](https://framagit.org/simgrid/simgrid/), [WRENCH 2.6](https://github.com/wrench-project/wrench), the simulator in `simulator/`, and
 [Simcal](https://github.com/wrench-project/simcal) (commit tag `86445d59177922fa3711473bbf4e5e207005fcc2` was used in the experiments).